hl395/steer-prediction/README.md

   ![alt text][right_turn]

 ### Generators
-The model is trained using Keras with Tensorflow backend.
-My goal is to not generate extra data from what has been collected.
-To help always getting new training samples by apply random augmentation, fit_generator() is used to fit the training model.

-There are two generators in this project. **Training generator** is to generate samples per batches to feed into fit_generator().
+There are two generators in this project. **Training generator** is to generate samples per batches to feed into fit_generator(). fit_generator() is used to fit the training model.
 At each batch, random samples are picked, applied augmentation and preprocessing .
 So training samples feeding into model is always different. **Validation generator** is also to feed random samples in batches for validation, unlike training generator, only central images are used here and only proprocessing is applied.

 ## Performance & Evaluation